madhurargowda/ASHABOTWOMEN/README.md

 ---

-🔍 Features
+Features

-- Job Listings Exploration** – Discover curated job opportunities.
+- Job Listings Exploration – Discover curated job opportunities.
-- Mentorship Discovery** – Learn about leadership and career comeback programs.
+- Mentorship Discovery – Learn about leadership and career comeback programs.
-- Event Updates** – Get info about career-building sessions and conferences.
+- Event Updates – Get info about career-building sessions and conferences.
-- FAQ Assistant** – Instant help for common questions like profile updates or how to apply.
+- FAQ Assistant – Instant help for common questions like profile updates or how to apply.
-- Retrieval Augmented Generation (RAG)** – Uses semantic search to return relevant answers.
+- Retrieval Augmented Generation (RAG) – Uses semantic search to return relevant answers.
-- Gradio Chat UI** – No installation, deployed on HuggingFace Spaces.
+- Gradio Chat UI – No installation, deployed on HuggingFace Spaces.

 ---